How Ashwagandha Helps You Stress Less and Handle More

 - It must act on the body’s stress response

-According to Selye’s General Adaptation Syndrome model of the human stress response, there are three basic stages once a stressor triggers the response.
-(There are other models of the stress response, but Selye’s model gives a good overview to help you understand how ashwagandha works on stress.)
+(There are other models of the stress response, but Selye’s model gives a good overview to help you understand how ashwagandha works on your stress levels.)

 The alarm stage (aka fight or flight)

-When all of this is happening, your body suppresses your organs, usually through the vagal pathways, because it’s instead preparing energy resources to mobilize to counteract the stressor.
-Your heart beats faster, your pupils dilate — all to help you fight off or flee from the perceived enemy.
+When all of this is happening, your body suppresses your organs, usually through the vagal pathways.
+It’s preparing energy resources to mobilize to counteract the stressor.
+Your heart beats faster and your pupils dilate, all to help you fight off or flee from the perceived enemy.

 When the stressor is short-lived, you can recover quickly when it’s over.
-When you have chronic, low-level stress, you spend time in exhaustion mode, which we’ll get to in a minute.
+When you have consistent, low-level stress, you spend time in exhaustion mode, the effects of which we’ll get to in a minute.